1. Introduction

 7.6.
 HTTPS ClientHttpRequestFactory

-The HTTPS-based ClientHttpRequestFactory is built by following basic instructions in the docs and tweaking to make SSL a runtime option.
+The HTTPS-based ClientHttpRequestFactory is built by following basic instructions in the docs and then further documentation to avoid deprecated methods.
+This approach was tweaked some to make TLS a runtime option.
 There are three main objects created:

 2. httpClient using the connectionManager